IMPORTANT Shipping Update: Due to the Canada Post strike, order acceptance and fulfillment to Canada has been temporarily suspended.

 Welcome back!
-In part one of this three-part series, the advantages and disadvantages of laser-engraved rubber stamps were discussed.
+In , the advantages and disadvantages of laser-engraved rubber stamps were discussed.
 In the first article you discovered that although laser engraving has a high start-up cost, its quality and efficiency are second to none.
 In this segment, you will learn the benefits and fallbacks of a photoengraving stamp-making method.

 Making a rubber stamp through a chemical or photopolymer process will also require significant start-up costs.
 Depending on the equipment capabilities, quality, or size, a photopolymer stamp-making kit may cost anywhere from $400-$4000.
 This process requires a significant amount of labor and tends to have a higher turnaround time than the laser-engraving process.